naspeh/timefor/README.md

 timefor db
 ```

-There is one main table `log` and few useful views.
+There is one main table `log` and a few useful views.

-I can use predefined views for simple queries in SQLite session
+I can use predefined SQLite views for simple queries
 ```sql
 -- today's activities grouped by name
 SELECT * FROM log_daily WHERE date = date('now');